Restream/reindexer-py/README.md

 Closes an API instance with Reindexer resources freeing

 #### Raises:
-    Exception: Raises with an error message when Reindexer instance is not initialized yet
+    ConnectionError: Raises with an error message when Reindexer instance is not initialized yet

 <a id="pyreindexer.rx_connector.RxConnector.namespace_open"></a>